We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 Eating hot chicken at Prince’s Hot Chicken in Nashville is like channeling history.
 Crowds have been tingling their taste buds with here dish for almost a century.

-Rumor has it that Thornton Prince started serving Hot Chicken after his girlfriend concocted the fiery fried chicken recipe as revenge for Prince’s infidelity.
-Decades later and at a new location on Nashville’s south side, Prince’s Hot Chicken Shack is the Nashville Hot Chicken standard-bearer with a recipe that includes buttermilk and plenty of cayenne pepper.
+Thornton Prince started serving Hot Chicken with a recipe that he developed with his brothers.
+Decades later and at a new location on Nashville’s south side, Prince’s Hot Chicken Shack is the Nashville Hot Chicken standard-bearer with a recipe that includes no buttermilk and plenty of cayenne pepper.

 But Prince’s isn’t the only hot chicken restaurant in Nashville…